open/close all folders

 - Leitmotif: In the anime his flashbacks are associated with an instrumental version of Bruce Hornby's "The Way It Is".

-- Theme Tune Cameo: In the anime-only two-parter where Red Pegasus (the anime counterpart to Union Teope) returns the song is played in-universe, and is revealed to be his favourite song.
+- Theme Tune Cameo: In the anime-only two-parter where Red Pegasus (the anime counterpart to Union Teope) returns, the song is played in-universe, and is revealed to be his favorite song.

-- Morality Chain: In life was the only thing preventing Ryo from slipping back into depression and being a Death Seeker.
+- Morality Chain: In life, he was the only thing preventing Ryo from slipping back into depression and being a Death Seeker.
 His sister, Kaori, would replace him as Ryo's Morality Chain after his death.

 - My Greatest Failure: Quit the police after failing to dismantle a kidnapping ring, causing the death of another cop in the process.